Femicide in Iran

-Femicide in Iran is manifested in two prominent phenomena: violent repression by the state against women involved in protests, and so-called "honor killings" carried out by male family members.
-In both cases, women are killed as a result of gender-based control mechanisms, either by the authorities or within conservative family and social structures.
+Femicide in Iran is a phenomenon manifested in two broad trends: violent repression by the state authorities against women involved in protests, and so-called "honour killings" carried out by male family members operating according to rigid traditional social mores.
+In both cases, women are killed as a result of gender-based control mechanisms, sanctioned either by the authorities or within conservative family and social structures.

-In recent years, especially during waves of protest such as the one sparked by the death of Mahsa Amini, numerous cases have been documented of women killed by security forces.
-These women took an active part in demonstrations or were targeted for allegedly violating dress codes or religious-social norms.
-Many were killed in the streets or in detention, with little to no media coverage or legal transparency.
+In the 2020s, especially during waves of protests such as those following the death of Mahsa Amini in 2022, numerous cases have been documented of women killed by security forces.
+These women took an active part in demonstrations or were targeted for allegedly violating Iran's laws for women dress codes or religious-social norms.
+According to IranWire and the National Council of Resistance in Iran's (NCRI) Women Committee, there have been numerous instances of women killed in the streets or while in detention, with little to no media coverage or legal transparency.

+This increase in state repression against woman has also manifested in the form of applying the death penalty to women.
+According to the Norway-based NGO Iranian Human Rights (IHR), Iran accounted for 9 of the 16 documented executions of women in 2020.
+IHR reported that in 2024 Iranian government executed 31 women, the highest annual figure since the NGO began tracking death penalty cases in 2007.
+IHR further stated that between 2010 and 2024 a total of 241 Iranian women were executed by the state, Only 26% of these cases were publicised, a figure that dropped to 12% between 2021 and 2024.
+In 2025, IHR and the France-based Together Against the Death Penalty (EPCM) documented at least 48 executions of Iranian women.
+In connection to the 2025–2026 Iranian protests, the government has sentenced at least three women to death as of 27 April 2026.

-At the same time, the phenomenon of honor killings persists, in which women are murdered by husbands, fathers, brothers, or other relatives on the pretext that they brought "shame" to the family.
+At the same time, the phenomenon of honour killings persists, in which women are murdered by husbands, fathers, brothers or other relatives on the pretext that they brought "shame" to the family.
 These cases occur across Iran, from major cities to remote villages, and are often unreported or undocumented.
-Iranian law sometimes grants leniency to perpetrators, especially when the killer is the victim’s father or a close relative.
+Iranian law sometimes grants leniency to perpetrators, especially when the killer is the victim's father or a close relative.

-Femicide in Iran is seen as an extreme expression of patriarchal control and stems from a combination of conservative religious and social beliefs, discriminatory laws, and a lack of effective enforcement.
-Partial documentation of this phenomenon shows a rise in its frequency and highlights the failure of the judicial system and society to prevent it.
+Analyses of femicide in Iran by Peace Mark Magazine (affiliated with the Human Rights Activists in Iran [HRAI] network) and the Human Rights Research Center (HRRC), contextualise the practice as the result of a belief in patriarchal control and stemming from a combination of conservative religious and social values, discriminatory laws against woman and a lack of willpower by law enforcement agencies to uphold existing legislation defending women.
+Documentation by NGOs and watchdog groups regarding this phenomenon shows a rise in its frequency in the 2020s and often cites the failure of the judicial system and societal structures to effectively combat it.